METALS-Aluminium resumes rally after Rio Tinto force majeure

 * LME/ShFE arb: bit.ly/2wZSAEz

-* GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl (Updates throughout, changes dateline from BEIJING)
+* GRAPHIC-2018 asset returns: tmsnrt.rs/2jvdmXl (Adds official prices, adds dollar, Norsk Hydro)

 By Zandi Shabalala

-LONDON, April 16 (Reuters) - Aluminium prices touched a new six-year high on Monday on supply concerns after Rio Tinto said on Friday it would declare force majeure on some of its customer contracts following U.S. sanctions on its partner Rusal.
+LONDON, April 16 (Reuters) - Aluminium prices touched a new six-year high on Monday as the dollar fell and after Rio Tinto said on Friday it would declare force majeure on some of its customer contracts following U.S. sanctions on its partner Rusal.

-Benchmark aluminium on the London Metal Exchange rose 2.4 percent to $2,348 per tonne by 0958 GMT, its highest since March 2012.
+Benchmark aluminium on the London Metal Exchange rose 2.7 percent to $2,347 per tonne in official rings.
+Prices earlier touched their highest since March 2012 at $2,366.50.

-“Aluminium keeps gaining since we are likely to get force majeures declared by other traders since Russia’s Rusal was one of the world’s largest producer,” said Commerzbank head of commodities research Eugen Weinberg.
+“Aluminium keeps gaining since we are likely to get force majeures declared by other traders since Russia’s Rusal was one of the world’s largest producers,” said Commerzbank head of commodities research Eugen Weinberg.

 Rio Tinto also said it was reviewing Rusal’s 20 percent stake in the Queensland Alumina refinery, Rusal’s supply and offtake arrangements, bauxite sales to Rusal’s refinery in Ireland and offtake contracts for alumina.